Ravager11220/overthewire/bandit/Level_21_to_25/readme.md

 5. Brute forcing using scripts and automation

 Commands used:
-ssh , nc , cron (among other previous used commands like cat and cd lmao)
+ssh , nc , crontab (among other previous used commands like cat and cd lmao)